YingkunZhou/i386-test/doc/seshadri2012evicted.md

 Consider an application that accesses a working set larger than the cache size in a cyclic manner.
 In the context of EAF, there are two possible cases.

-The working set is larger than the aggregate size of blocks tracked by the cache and EAF together.
+**Case 1**: The working set is larger than the aggregate size of blocks tracked by the cache and EAF together.
 In this case, no missed block's address will be present in the EAF.
 Therefore, all missed blocks will be predicted to have low reuse and inserted into the cache with a low priority.
-This leads to cache under-utilization as no block is inserted with a high priority, even though there is reuse in the working set.1 In this case, we would like to always retain a fraction of the working set in the cache as doing so will lead to cache hits at least for that fraction.
+This leads to cache under-utilization as no block is inserted with a high priority, even though there is reuse in the working set. (<sub>We assume that the cache is already Vlled with some other data.</sub>)
+In this case, we would like to always retain a fraction of the working set in the cache as doing so will lead to cache hits at least for that fraction.

-The working set is smaller than the aggregate number of blocks tracked by both the cache and EAF together.
+**Case 2**: The working set is smaller than the aggregate number of blocks tracked by both the cache and EAF together.
 In this case, every missed block's address will be present in the EAF.
 As a result, every missed block will be predicted to have high reuse and inserted into the cache with a high priority.
 This will lead to blocks of the application evicting each other from the cache.